 But practically, the story is quite different.
 There are several contributing factors.
 The major one is simply the high cost of international reporting.
 The estimated cost to place and equip a single foreign correspondent abroad for one year is \$300,000.
-This has led to a net reduction in the number of reporters that wire services, networks, or individual papers are willing to post abroad.
-Second, restrictions range from censorship and outright bans to withholding critical interviews past filing time, threats of physical abuse unless proper slants are evident, jailing, or even death all serve to reduce or limit the amount of available copy.
-Third, the high turnover of foreign correspondents and the pack journalism phenomenon make editors and publishers reluctant to expend time and money to significantly increase foreign coverage.
+This has led to a net reduction in the number of reporters that wire services, networks, or individual papers that are willing to post abroad.
+Second, restrictions ranging from censorship and outright bans to withholding critical interviews past filing time, threats of physical abuse unless proper slants are evident, jailing, or even death all serve to reduce or limit the amount of available copy.
+Third, the high turnover of foreign correspondents and the pack journalism phenomenon make editors and publishers reluctant to spend time and money to significantly increase foreign coverage.
 Fourth, the trend toward "parachute journalism," in which large numbers of foreign correspondents, assorted paparazzi, and belligerent camera crews descend by the planeload on international scenes of conflict or natural disasters, tends to trivialize or sensationalize events that are far more complex than a 30-second clip or a few paragraphs can capture.
-Finally, the lack of public concern, as reflected in the trend toward light, fluffy, gossipy, and trendy journalism, focusing on celebrities or trivia reduces the incentive for editors to provide in-depth and continuous coverage of a broad range of foreign issues and conflicts.
-On the print side The New Yorker magazine, the New York Times, the Wall Street Journal, The Economist, and the Washington Post are clear exceptions.
+Finally, the lack of public concern, as reflected in the trend toward light, fluffy, gossipy, and trendy journalism, focusing on celebrities or trivia, reduces the incentive for editors to provide in-depth and continuous coverage of a broad range of foreign issues and conflicts.
+On the print side, in the United States the New Yorker magazine, the New York Times, the Wall Street Journal, the Economist, and the Washington Post are clear exceptions.

-The reason for this shift in newspapers has been a mix of accounting and fiscal concerns related directly to declining circulation numbers, a movement toward local community journalism, and the internet taking readers and advertisers as well.
+The reason for this shift in newspapers has been a mix of accounting and fiscal concerns related directly to declining circulation numbers, a movement toward local community journalism, and the Internet taking away readers and advertisers as well.
 The policies of the media are increasingly governed by marketing experts, who make news decisions to reflect focus-group results, rather than by editors.
-Without the Cold War, there was no strong focus for international news.
-With no counterpoint or dramatic confrontations between East and West, there were no engaging images to attract the public's attention to international coverage.
-The terrorist attacks of 9/11 and the aftermath of terrorist bombings around the globe has changed all that.
-But even that coverage and carnage has been decreasing over time.

 Clearly, the exceptional and unusual still dominate what is reported.
 In-depth front-page pieces on population, education, health care, environment, and other development successes are still rare.
 Rosenblum, in talking about "the System," makes this point:

 Foreign correspondents do often seem to be mad as loons, waiting on some source for hours in the rain so they can write a dispatch which might well end up blotting spilled coffee on an editorial desk back home.
 Editors seem madder still, suffering hypertension over whether their own man reached some obscure capital in time to duplicate stories available to them by other means.
-And their combined effort, when it reaches breakfast tables and living rooms across the United States, often appears to be supercilious and sloppy.
+And their combined effort, when it reaches breakfast tables and living rooms across the United States, often appears to be supercilious and sloppy.13

-This system is geared as much to amuse and divert as it is to inform, and it responds inadequately when suddenly called upon to explain something so complex and menacing as a dollar collapse or a war in Asia.
+This system is geared as much to amuse and divert as it is to inform, and it responds inadequately when it is suddenly called upon to explain something as complex and menacing as a dollar collapse or a war in Asia.
 Yet it is the American citizen's only alternative to ignorance about the world.

 Because of the system - and in spite of it - most Americans are out of touch with events that directly affect their lives.
 When crisis impends, they are not warned.
 When it strikes, they are not prepared.
-They know little about decisions taken on their behalf which lessen their earnings, restrict their freedoms and threaten their security.
-13
+They know little about decisions taken on their behalf which lessen their earnings, restrict their freedoms and threaten their security.14